JavaScript framework

 Shortcuts

-name | value |
+| name | value |

-from | Array.from |
+arrayFrom | Array.from |

 isArray | Array.isArray |

-parse | JSON.parse |
+jsonParse | JSON.parse |

-stringify | JSON.stringify |
+jsonStringify | JSON.stringify |

-assign | Object.assign |
+objectAssign | Object.assign |

-create | Object.create |
+objectCreate | Object.create |

-entries | Object.entries |
+objectEntries | Object.entries |

-keys | Object.keys |
+objectKeys | Object.keys |

 origin | location.origin |

-pathname | location.pathname |
+pathName | location.pathname |

-search | location.search |
+queryString | location.search |

 html | document.documentElement |